 It all boils down to self-reflection and communicating with your family about what matters most.

 And this is where things get complicated because you and your spouse might not 100% agree on the implementation of FIRE.
 Maybe if you were single and didn't have a family, you would handle things differently.
-But we don't live in a vacuum, and we can't ignore the desires of our significant other.
+But we don't live in a vacuum, and we can't ignore our significant other's desires.

 I'm just going to say it as directly as I can: FIRE is not about focusing on how you shouldn't spend money.
 It becomes about figuring out how you SHOULD spend money.

-This involves clearly defining your hopes, dreams and financial goals.
-Maybe there is a world where we can live and be happy without any discretionary spending and spending as little on food as possible.
-But that would require sacrifice life enjoyment for me and my family, and would not be worth the cost.
+This involves clearly defining your hopes, dreams, and financial goals.
+Maybe there is a world where we can live and be happy without discretionary spending and spending as little on food as possible.
+But that would require sacrifice life enjoyment for my family and me and would not be worth the cost.

 Cutting Costs and Spending Can Only Do So Much

 No doubt, we should all pursue getting rid of as much financial waste in our lives.
-But spending money can making living more enjoyable and comfortable.
+But spending money can make a living more enjoyable and comfortable.
 Maybe there are people out there that can live a barebones life, without much spending at all.
-But that is not what I would consider enjoyable, unless I have to.
+But that is not what I would consider enjoyable unless I have to.